varvarra/CV/README.md

 #### Enthusiastic communicator

 I enjoy helping and motivating others, connecting with people and working in teams.
-I In my current work as a teacher and as a recent tour guide I had a great chance to put my communication skills to a test every time I gave tour or a lesson.
+In my current work as a teacher and as a recent tour guide I had a great chance to put my communication skills to a test every time I gave a tour or a lesson.
 It required not only preparation but sincere interest in the topic I shared knowledge about.
 I feel as confident in expressing myself and I am very good at listening.
-During my work as a volunteer in organisations like "Russian Education Centre", "Peace One Day", "London International Development Centre" I produced daily and weekly media briefings, maintained and improved the ‘social media’ presence, assisted with coordinating and hosting of the annual events, which all required me being well-organised and self-confident
+During my work as in organisations I produced daily and weekly media briefings, maintained and improved the ‘social media’ presence, assisted with coordinating and hosting of the annual events, which all required me being well-organised and self-confident

 #### Fast enthusiastic learner